mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatial-normalization.md

 </br>

+* What does `omat` refer to?
+    * This is the affine transformation matrix summarizing the transform from native to standard space that was just completed.
+    * View in the terminal by typing: `cat sub-01_T1w_brain_MNIaff.mat`
+    * This is your `recipe` for moving in reverse from MNI to T1 native space, or for applying this same transform to another image.
+This affine transform can also form as the starting point for non-linear registration with FNIRT.</br>

 **Step 4: Check output in FSLeyes** <br>
 * Open our registered T1 with our MNI template:
     * `fsleyes $FSLDIR/data/standard/MNI152_T1_1mm_brain.nii.gz sub-01_T1w_brain_MNIaff.nii.gz`